rstudio/keras3/docs/dev/reference/op_percentile.md

 ## Value

-A tensor containing the requested percentiles.
-When `q` contains multiple percentiles, the first result axis corresponds to `q`.
+If `q` is a single percentile and `axis = NULL`, a scalar tensor.
+If `q` contains multiple percentiles, the first result axis corresponds to `q`;
+the other axes are those remaining after reduction of `x`.

 ## Examples